sanathNU/TechnicaInsania/_posts/2023-07-15-Signal-Backup-Archaelogy.md

 ---

 ### Intro
+So, I had this idea: since Signal is open source, I should be able to crack open my own backup and actually understand what’s going on inside, right?
+And it's my data... the beauty of open source is that you don't have to trust it blindly.
+You can inspect it, break it, maybe even learn something from it.

+Also, there’s this weird irony: private data is... private.
+Which means if I don’t analyze it, no one else should be able to.
+I found a few backups of Signal in my laptop a few weeks earlier.
+I knew I wasn’t about to throw away this god-given chance to dig through my own digital mine.old from my own ore, you know?

-So, I just had an idea to do a preliminary analysis on my signal chats , since it was supposed to be open source, and see how to crack some stuff out of it.
-I just whipped out my signal backup from my android phone, dated 2 years ago, and got the carefully encrypted password too
+I just whipped out one my Signal backup from my android phone, dated 2 years ago, and got the carefully encrypted password too.
-The structure of signal backup was just an SQLite database and a collection of media files, which was encrypted.
+The structure of Signal backup was just an SQLite database and a collection of media files, which was encrypted.

-I then stumbled upon [this]() blog  that laid out a couple of approaches.
+I then stumbled upon [this](https://yoranbrondsema.com/post/the-guide-to-extracting-statistics-from-your-signal-conversations/) blog  that laid out a couple of approaches.
 I seriously thought it would involve some john-the ripper style brute forcing, but it was simple enough.
 We are not in the dark ages of a chat app like [PGPChatAPP](https://github.com/Tarasa24/PGPChatApp); Signal's community support and tooling definitely reinforced that.

 ### From Android Backup (The First Stumble)
 This was the main file that I had, and I wanted to try using this.
 The first pre-req was to create a [backup file](https://support.signal.org/hc/en-us/articles/360007059752-Backup-and-Restore-Messages#android_restore) .
-Then wanted to use a tool call [signal-back](https://github.com/xeals/signal-back) to extract the data.
+Then, I tried using a called [signal-back](https://github.com/xeals/signal-back) to extract the data.
 This was more than half a decade old, and I was really skeptical about the decrypting nature of a backup.
-I knew that things moved slow in open source, but still wasn't sure about this.
-But trusting the authenticity of the author (seemed to know what he's doing, being able to write a ruby script to extract data), I pressed on.
+Open source does move slowly, but I still wasn't sure about this.
+But trusting the authenticity of the author (seemed to know what he's doing, he does know ruby, which is one more language I don't know lol), I pressed on.

 #### Trial 1 (didn't work)
 ---

-Signal-back had a dependecy on  [SQLcipher](https://github.com/sqlcipher/sqlcipher), which was a very interesting fork of sqllite with added encryption scheme.
+Signal-back had a dependency on  [SQLcipher](https://github.com/sqlcipher/sqlcipher), which was a very interesting fork of sqllite with added encryption scheme.
 I tried installing it via

-`sudo apt-get install sudo apt-get install sqlcipher `
+`sudo apt-get install sqlcipher `

 This installed an old version, which is 3.15. which wasn't supported by signal-back, and the only other option to do was build `sqlcipher` from scratch .
 This was also recommended by the blog post dude, which he said would upgrade `sqlcipher` from 3.15 to 3.31 or above.
-I didn't see any new way to apart from building.
+There wasn’t any other way apart from building.
 Hence feeling confident of myself, I ran these commands

 ```bash
 # Build from source (following blog instructions)